roomacarthur/pcr/README.md

 ## intro

-PCR is a social space for people to request code/project reviews and also review other peoples projects.
+PCR is a social space for users to request code/project reviews and review other peoples projects.

 # Table of Contents: